Norse-IoT/snipeit-backup/README.md

 To access this API, you must create a user in SnipeIt that [has the superuser](https://github.com/snipe/snipe-it/blob/6c85ba3495a005be6a413e014c51b25a820db31a/routes/web.php#L180) entitlement.

-You should then create a Personal Access Token for yourself, and store it as TOKEN in your `.env` file.
+You should then create a Personal Access Token for yourself, and store it as `SNIPEIT_TOKEN` in your `.env` file.

-This should last ~15 years.
+This token should last ~15 years.
 It will be the automated way to backup file content.

 Be careful not to leak it.